turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 * Does the component manipulate state?
 * Are the correct functions being called?
 * When you add something to the DOM/Virtual DOM, does it show?
-    * When you add another, are there 2 items correctly being rendered?
+    * When you create another instance of your component, are they rendered correctly?
     * When you delete an item, is the count updated correctly?